Nebbia v. New York: Decision

 Justice Owen J. Roberts delivered the majority opinion.

 He began by examining the legislative intent of the statute in question and briefly discussing on the effects of the Great Depression on milk prices and the significance of milk production to the agriculture of the United States.
 He then noted that although use of property and making of contracts are typically private matters and so remain free of government interference, "neither property rights nor contract rights are absolute."

 He added that occasional regulation by the state is requisite for the proper government function, especially if such regulation is used to promote general welfare.
 The Fifth and Fourteenth Amendments do not prohibit governmental regulation for the public welfare.
 Instead, they only direct the process by which such regulation occurs.
 As the Court has held before, such due process "demands only that the law shall not be unreasonable, arbitrary, or capricious, and that the means selected shall have a real and substantial relation to the object sought to be attained."

 Roberts noted also that the New York milk industry had long been the subject of public interest regulation.
 He claimed that because a legislative investigation had resulted in the establishment of the Milk Control Board, it was well aware of the insufficiency of regular laws of supply and demand to correct the issues with milk prices so "the order appears not to be unreasonable or arbitrary."

 Further addressing the due process challenge, Roberts wrote that in absence of other constitutional restrictions, a state may both adopt an economic policy that can reasonably be said to promote public welfare and enforce such policy by appropriate legislation.
 Courts, however, have no authority to create such policy or to strike it down when it has been properly enacted by the legislature.
 He added, "With the wisdom of the policy adopted, with the adequacy or practicability of the law enacted to forward it, the courts are both incompetent and unauthorized to deal."

-He concluded that the majority found no basis in the Due Process Clause to strike down the challenged provisions of the Agriculture and Markets law.
+The majority found no basis in the Due Process Clause to strike down the challenged provisions of the Agriculture and Markets Law.